Using Shortcuts to create new Outlook items

 2. In the Create Shortcut dialog box, enter mailto: as the item to launch and click Next:

 3. Type New Mail Message as the shortcut name and click Finish:

 4. Drag the shortcut to the Quick Start toolbar to make it quickly accessible without minimizing all applications.

 When you double-click the shortcut, Outlook actually launches and prompts you for a profile unless one is set as the default profile.
 However, only the new message form appears - the rest of Outlook stays hidden, running in the background.

 You can use the Target property of an Outlook shortcut to create other types of Outlook items.

-Note: You can change modify default mail client, see How to modify default mail client in Windows 8 for more details.
+Note: You can change modify default mail client, see How to modify default mail client in Windows 8 or How to modify default mail client in Windows 10 for more details.

 Some startup switches and their purposes

 - /a <filename> - Open a message form with the attachment specified by

 <filename>.
 The following example starts a new message and attaches the file named